utah-sd2c/2023-Utah-SD2C/README.md

 -->

-# CS342 2023 Utah Team Application
+# U-STEP

-This repository contains the CS342 2023 Utah Team Application.
+This repository contains the U-STEP application build by the [CS342](https://cs342.stanford.edu) 2023 Utah Team.

-It demonstrates using the [CardinalKit](https://github.com/StanfordBDHG/CardinalKit) framework template and builds on top of the [StanfordBDHG Template Application](https://github.com/StanfordBDHG/Utah) and [StanfordBDHG CardinalKit Template Application](https://github.com/StanfordBDHG/CardinalKitUtah).
+It demonstrates using the [Spezi](https://github.com/StanfordSpezi/Spezi) framework template and builds on top of the [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication).

 ## Application Structure

 The application uses a modularized structure enabled by using the Swift Package Manager.

-The application uses the CardinalKit `FHIR` standard to provide a shared repository for data exchanged between different modules using the `FHIR` standard.
+The application uses the Spezi `FHIR` standard to provide a shared repository for data exchanged between different modules using the `FHIR` standard.
-You can learn more about the CardinalKit standards-based software architecture in the [CardinalKit documentation](https://github.com/StanfordBDHG/CardinalKit).
+You can learn more about the Spezi standards-based software architecture in the [Spezi documentation](https://github.com/StanfordSpezi/Spezi).

 ## Build and Run the Application